progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Notice that this tree has both file entries and also that the test.txt SHA is the "version 2" SHA from earlier (`1f7a7a`).
 Just for fun, you’ll add the first tree as a subdirectory into this one.
 You can read trees into your staging area by calling `read-tree`.
 In this case, you can read an existing tree into your staging area as a subtree by using the `-\-prefix` option to `read-tree`:-->

-Beachte, daß das Tree Objekt zwei Datei Einträge hat und daß der SHA-1 Hash der test.txt Datei noch derselbe „Version 2“ Hash ist wie zuvor (`1f7a7a`).
+Beachte, dass das Tree Objekt zwei Datei Einträge hat und dass der SHA-1 Hash der test.txt Datei noch derselbe „Version 2“ Hash ist wie zuvor (`1f7a7a`).
 Fügen wir jetzt den ersten Tree als ein Unterverzeichnis is diesem hier ein.
 Du kannst einen Tree mit `git read-tree` in die Staging Area einlesen.
 In diesem Fall können wir einen bereits existierenden Tree als einen Untertree zur Staging Area hinzufügen, indem wir die `--prefix` Option verwenden:

 	$ git read-tree --prefix=bak d8329fc1cc938780ffdd9f94e0d364e0ea74f579
 	$ git write-tree